 Increasing safety and easing doctors’ burdens

 Not only could algorithms help doctors diagnose more accurately in general, they could also help avoid misdiagnosis which, common in the United States, is dangerous and can result in malpractice lawsuits.
 The Washington Post reports that 20 percent of patients who sought a second opinion at the prestigious Mayo Clinic in Rochester, Minn., were misdiagnosed by their primary care physicians.
-With 10,000 diseases and just 200 to 300 symptoms, according to Mark L. Graber, a senior fellow at the research institute RTI International and founder of the Society to Improve Diagnosis in Medicine, accurate diagnosis is difficult.
+With 10,000 diseases and just 200 to 300 symptoms, accurate diagnosis is difficult, according to Mark L. Graber, a senior fellow at the research institute RTI International and founder of the Society to Improve Diagnosis in Medicine.
 Five percent of adults seeking outpatient care – 12 million people – are misdiagnosed annually, a trend that is expected to worsen, potentially jeopardizing patient safety and system efficacy.

 Medical algorithms can help doctors reverse that trend by providing them with accurate diagnostic information and doing it speedily for faster treatment.

 Algorithms also can ease doctors’ burdens in other ways:

 - Manage higher workloads – Faced with a growing population, aging of baby boomers, and retirement of practicing doctors, the United States could have a shortage of 100,000 doctors by 2030.
 Those still practicing will most likely grapple with heavier patient loads and a nonstop daily work pace.
 Using algorithms would help them diagnose that much quicker and more accurately.